 Perhaps a stethoscope is essential for your particular role, or a pair of those on-trend rubber clogs that appear a universal must for medical professionals?!

 Still, studying?
 What about exams that you’ve already paid

 When it comes to exams before 2010, HMRC saw these as career progression.
 Therefore, you were unable to claim exams as expenses.
 Due to a high court judgement, you can now claim the cost of exams, which is compulsory to your training contract.

 How do you claim your expenses?

-It gets better!
-If you haven’t claimed before then you can claim for expenses in previous years (although there is a limit).
-You may need to scroll left and right if you’re viewing the table below on a small screen.
+HMRC will allow you to claim expenses that have arisen in the previous four years from the current tax year we are in1: You may need to scroll left and right if you’re viewing the table below on a small screen.